-The material features of our equity compensation plans are described in Note 12 to the consolidated financial statements included in Item 8 of Part II of Quanta's Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
-The following table sets forth information as of December 31, 2017 with respect to our equity compensation plans, all of which have received stockholder approval.
+The material features of Quanta's equity compensation plans are described in Note 12 to the consolidated financial statements included in Item 8 of Part II of Quanta's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+The following table sets forth information as of December 31, 2018 with respect to Quanta's equity compensation plans, all of which have received stockholder approval.
+See also page 69 for comparable information as of March 31, 2019.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by · · · · · · · · · · · · · · · · · · · security holders 3,337,680 (1) (2) 2,493,393 (3) Equity compensation plans not approved by security holders Total 3,337,680 (1) (2) 2,493,393 (3)
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))

+Plan Category (a) (b) (c)

+Equity compensation plans approved

+by security holders 4,052,982 (1) (2) 2,288,833(3)

+Equity compensation plans not approved

+by security holders

+Total 4,052,982 (1) (2) 2,288,833(3)

-- (1) Includes (i) 2,955,206 shares issuable in connection with unvested RSUs and a target amount of unearned and unvested awards of performance units for the performance periods ending on December 31, 2018 and 2019, which may become earned and vested based upon the satisfaction of 3-year company performance metrics, and (ii) 382,474 vested RSUs and performance units the settlement of which has been deferred according to prior deferral elections.
-The performance metrics for the performance units that are scheduled to be earned and vest on December 31, 2019 are described further in "Compensation Discussion & Analysis Executive Compensation Decisions for 2017 Long-Term Incentive Plan." - (2) Unvested, as well as vested and deferred, RSUs and performance units do not have exercise prices. - (3) Includes, as of December 31, 2017, shares of Common Stock issuable under the Omnibus Plan, which provides that the aggregate amount of Common Stock with respect to which equity awards may be granted may not exceed 11,750,000 shares.
+(1) Includes (i) 3,189,413 shares issuable in connection with unvested RSUs and a target amount of unearned and unvested awards of performance units for the performance periods ending on December 31, 2019 and 2020 that may become earned and vested based upon the satisfaction of 3-year company performance metrics, and (ii) 863,569 previously vested RSUs and previously earned and vested performance units the settlement of which has been deferred according to prior deferral elections.
+The performance metrics for the performance units that are scheduled to be earned and vest on December 31, 2020 are described further in Compensation Discussion & Analysis - Executive Compensation Decisions for 2018 - Long-Term Incentive Plan.

+(2) RSUs and performance units do not have exercise prices.

+(3) Includes, as of December 31, 2018, shares available under the 2011 Omnibus Plan, which provides that the aggregate number of shares of Common Stock issuable in connection with equity awards granted thereunder may not exceed 13,300,000 shares.